dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/buildfarm-setup.rst

   GARCHIVEDIR     = /home/dam/src
   #
   # Disable package sanity checks by checkpkg if you are building on your
-  # own host (checkpkg depends on OpenCSW buildfarm infrastructure)
+  # own host (checkpkg depends on OpenCSW build-farm infrastructure)
   ENABLE_CHECK    = 0

 In case you are sitting behind a proxy, you would also want to configure this in ~/.garrc.